HKUST-Aerial-Robotics/DenseSurfelMapping/README.md

 # Data

 Here, we provide sequence 00 from the kitti dataset so that you can easily run the code.
-You can download the dataset from [this_link]()
+You can download the dataset from [this_link](https://www.dropbox.com/s/qpn40yt8bjvkapd/kitti_sequence_00.tar.gz?dl=0).

 # Run the code
 If you have installed all three components from the software